Arkadiy-Garber/MagicLamp/README.md

 * R (version 3.5.1) -- if generating plots
 * Rscript -- if generating plots

+## Tutorials
+There are two tutorials available for this software, available in this repository's wiki: https://github.com/Arkadiy-Garber/MagicLamp/wiki#welcome-to-the-magiclamp-wiki

 ### Using HmmGenie
 An improtant feature of MagicLamp is the ability of users to use their own HMM sets with HmmGenie, like so: